buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.EnableRaycast.md

 public bool EnableRaycast { get; set; }
 ```

+Gets or Sets whether the raycast is enabled.
 When this is true, the available raycast distance will count up, and power usage is increased.

 ### Returns